dafny-lang/dafny/README.md

 # Setup

-See [installation instructions](https://github.com/Microsoft/dafny/wiki/INSTALL) on the wiki.
+See [installation instructions](https://github.com/Microsoft/dafny/wiki/INSTALL) on the wiki and instructions for installing the [Dafny mode for Emacs](https://github.com/boogie-org/boogie-friends).

 # Read more